 - The oral surgeon places the abutment — an extension of the implant metal post — followed by your new artificial tooth (crown).

 The entire process can take many months from start to finish — three to nine months and sometimes longer.
 Much of that time is devoted to healing and waiting for the growth of new bone in your jaw.

-To find out more about dental implants in Miami, FL, please contact Artistic Smiles today.
+To find out more about dental implants from a dentist in Miami, please contact Artistic Smiles today.
 We will gladly provide you with a free consultation and quote to determine if you would be better suited to receive an implant or a bridge so we can begin your missing tooth treatment as soon as possible.